|

 - MCMXC a.D., Enigma

-even with my broad definition of "rock," this one doesn't fit, but the sounds of this recording really "tickled my ears" ... enjoy!
+Even with my broad definition of "rock music," the recording below doesn't fit, but the sounds of this recording really "tickled my ears" ...
+I hope you enjoy it!

-- Les Mystere Des Voix Bulgares, Bulgarian State Television Female Choir
+- Les Mystere Des Voix Bulgares (translation: The Mystery of Bulgarian Voices), Bulgarian State Television Female Choir

 |